-Spending the night or two at a classic country pub with rooms is perhaps the most appropriate way to see the rolling countryside of the West Country.
+Spending the night or two at a classic country pub with rooms is perhaps the most appropriate way to see the rolling countryside.
 A good pub worth eating at should also be clever enough to be a pub you can stay at, too.

 But don't think that just means "a place to bed down in".
 Oh no, no. Proper 'pubs with rooms' have had plenty of thought, care, design, love and let's face it, money put into these projects.
 Many of them are labors of love, with painstakingly long renovations of historic buildings.